jonathanhood/programming-with-backpressure/presentation/2-observables.md

 the solution provided as part of the reactive extensions specification and is, as a result, available in a wide varity of languages.

-## Observer and Observable

 So, what is an `Observable`?
 At its core it's basically an interface for an `Observer` to subscribe to a data source along with some contractual details about how that interface will be used.

+## Creating an Observer

 In general, an `Observer` has a few important methods:

 1. A method called for each data element in the `Observable` with a return from the method indicating when processing of that work has completed and, crucially,